erhathaway/router-primitives/README.md

 #### `manager` class:

+The manager ties all the `routers` together.
+It is how you add, remove, and list routers.

 ```typescript
   const manager = new Manager({ routerTree });
 ```

-  - The manager ties all the `routers` together.
-It is how you add, remove, and list routers.

 #### `router` class:

+Routers are created when `routerDeclaration` objects are passed to the manager.
+Routers all have a unique name and can be one of the 4 primitive types (`scene`, `stack`, `data`, and `feature`).

 ```typescript
   const myRouter = manager.routers['myRouterName'];
 ```

-  - Routers are created when `routerDeclaration` objects are passed to the manager.
-Routers all have a unique name and can be one of the 4 primitive types (`scene`, `stack`, `data`, and `feature`).

 #### `serializedStateStore` class:

+The serialized state of all routers is stored in this store.
+If your app runs in a web browser, this store is a wrapper around the native History API.
+The store changes to work with different platforms.
+You can use the serialized state store to move the app `forward` or `backwards` through history.

 ```typescript
   const {serializedStateStore} = manager;
 ```

- - The serialized state of all routers is stored in this store.
-If your app runs in a web browser, this store is a wrapper around the native History API.
-The store changes to work with different platforms.
-You can use the serialized state store to move the app `forward` or `backwards` through history.

 #### `routerDeclaration` config:

+ Simply an object that is used to specify how a router should be made.
+On `Manager` initialization, you can specify a tree of `routerDeclaration` objects.
+Or, once the Manager is initialized, you can add them to the Manager one by one.

  ```typescript
   const routerTree = {